Weifeng Zhang

 Before that, I obtained the master's (supervised by Prof. Fan Zhou and Prof. Ting Zhong) and bachelor's degrees in School of Information and Software Engineering from University of Electronic Science and Technology of China (UESTC) in 2023 and 2020, repectively.

-Email: weifzh AT outlook Dot com / Google Scholar / Github
+Email: {FirstName}{LastName} AT tamu DOT edu / Google Scholar / Github

 News

-• [2022/09] 1 paper is accepted by NeurIPS 2022.
+• [2025/09] C-LoRA is accepted by NeurIPS 2025.

 • Publication